erwinkramer/bank-api/README.md

 This mode starts the [Stable](/BankApi.Service.Stable/) and [Beta](/BankApi.Service.Beta/) versions of the API, including an [MCP server](/BankApi.Mcp/) for the Stable version, in context of Aspire.

-1. Make sure the docker runtime is started.
+1. Make sure a container runtime is started.

 1. Run the [launch config](.vscode/launch.json) `Aspire Orchestration`.